christinelee-nyt/onboarding/virtual_env_to_manage_python.md

 or for my case:
 ```
 (paidmed_venv) A9627:~ 211493$ pip install --upgrade google-cloud-bigquery
+(paidmed_venv) A9627:~ 211493$ pip install jupyterlab plotly numpy pandas statsmodels scipy sklearn seaborn pandas-gbq
 ```

-The `google-cloud-bigquery` package will be placed in `paidmed_venv` folder and will be isolated from the complete system.
+The `google-cloud-bigquery` package and other packages will be placed in `paidmed_venv` folder and will be isolated from the complete system.

 Once you are done with the work, you can deactivate the virtual environment by the following command:
 ```
 (paidmed_venv)$ deactivate
 ```